The Church of Jesus Christ of Latter-day Saints in Sierra Leone

 The Church of Jesus Christ of Latter-day Saints in Sierra Leone refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Sierra Leone.
-At year-end 2009, there were 8,054 members in 17 branches in Sierra Leone.
-In 2021, there were 26,108 members in 86 congregations.
-In 2019, Sierra Leone ranked as having the second most LDS Church members per capita in Africa, behind Cape Verde.
+In 2022, Sierra Leone ranked as having the third most LDS Church members per capita in Africa, behind Cape Verde and Liberia.

 History

 The first official meeting of the LDS Church in Sierra Leone was held in Goderich in January 1988, with the first LDS missionaries arriving in May of that year.
 They were under the Liberia Monrovia Mission.
 A district was organized in Freetown in 1990.
 At various times in the 1990s, missionaries were withdrawn due to the civil war in the country.
 In 1991, the Liberia Monrovia Mission was discontinued and Sierra Leone was placed under the Accra Ghana Mission.
 The first LDS-built meetinghouse in the country was completed in Bo in 2004.
 In 2007, the Sierra Leone Freetown Mission was created covering both Sierra Leone and Liberia.
 In December 2012, Jeffrey R. Holland created the first LDS stake in Sierra Leone in Freetown.
 In 2013, Liberia was split off to be its own separate mission.